 If you have some time we would also recommend driving up to Col de Tentes which is 12km further up the road from the car parks in Gavarnie.
 From here you can walk through the border into Spain, Porte de Boucharo, a distance of 1.6km.
 There are fantastic views of the surrounding mountains and a great place to really take in the mountains.

 From Lourdes, it’s a 50 km drive to Gavarnie that will take you about an hour to complete.
 Once through the roundabout at Soulom the road enters the Gorge de Luz and follows the river all the way to Gavarnie.
 I recommend taking your time and soaking in the atmosphere of the mountains.
 The 965 bus from Lourdes also runs services to Gavarnie if you wish to take the bus instead of driving.

 7. Chill out by the side of Lac d’Estaing

 Lac d’Estaing is 29km to the south of Lourdes and is a natural lake with beautiful mountains as a backdrop.
 A great place to go for a picnic or for a walk.
 There are two restaurants at the lake if you would prefer to eat out, rather than bring your own.
 On a still day, you get beautiful reflections in the water of the surrounding mountains so make sure you bring your camera.
-It’s another regular destination for us and somewhere we bring visitors.
+It’s another regular destination for us and somewhere I bring visitors.
 A great spot to sit back, relax and soak in the stunning views.